-The typical project financing structure (simplified for these purposes) for a build operate and transfer (BOT) project is below.
+The typical project financing structure (simplified for these purposes) for a build, operate and transfer (BOT) project is shown below.
 The key elements of the structure are:

-To a certain extent, the government can also use project finance to keep project debt and liabilities off-balance sheet, taking up less fiscal space.
-Fiscal space indicates the debt capacity of a sovereign entity and is a function of requirements placed on the host country by its own laws, or by the rules applied by supra- or international bodies or market constraints, such as the IMF and the rating agencies.
+To a certain extent, the government can also use project finance to keep project debt and liabilities off-balance-sheet, taking up less fiscal space.
+Fiscal space indicates the debt capacity of a sovereign entity and is a function of requirements placed on the host country by its own laws, or by the rules applied by supra- or international bodies or market constraints, such as the International Monetary Fund (IMF) and the rating agencies.
 Those requirements will indicate which project lending will be treated as off-balance-sheet for the government.

 Recourse financing gives lenders full recourse to the assets or cash flow of the shareholders for repayment of the loan in the case of default by the SPV.
 If the project or SPV fails to provide the lenders with the repayments required, the lenders will then have recourse to the assets and revenue of the shareholders, with no limitation.